Address

 Our process

 We aim to have an admission meeting within 72 hours of a working week after your loved-one’s admission to Wold View.
-The meeting will involve family members, the patient (where appropriate) and other professionals or care providers known to the patient.
-We will discuss the reasons for the patient’s admission to hospital and establish the purpose and aims of the admission.
+The meeting will involve family members, the loved-one (where appropriate) and other professionals or care providers known to them.
+We will discuss the reasons for your loved-one’s admission to hospital and establish the purpose and aims of the admission.

-Following a period of assessment, formulation and treatment, a meeting will be held with all those involved in the patient’s care, including family members, to begin discharge planning.
+Following a period of assessment, formulation and treatment, a meeting will be held with all those involved in your loved-one’s care, including family members, to begin discharge planning.

 Your voice

-We value family/carer input, and we want to work with you to create a truly person-centred experience.
+We value family and carer input, and we want to work with you to create a truly person-centred experience.

-We encourage you to join our carer’s group, attend planning and formulation meetings, and give us feedback.
-You can give feedback using an anonymous Carers Experience survey.
+We encourage you to join our carer’s support events, attend planning and formulation meetings, and give us feedback.
+You can provide feedback using an anonymous carers experience survey.
 Please ask staff for details.

 Visiting the ward

-Visiting times need to be booked.
-We encourage you to call us in advance to book a slot.
+We encourage you to call us in advance to make sure a visit can be facilitated.

-Please be aware that the visit may take place in a visitors room, either on or off the ward, depending on individual circumstances.
+Please be aware that the visit may take place in a visitors’ room, either on or off the ward, depending on individual circumstances.
+There is an onsite café you can take your loved-one to.

 Personal possessions

-Patients may have personal items in their room e.g. TVs, radios, however, these will need to be new due to electrical safety.
-We encourage you to bring in items like photographs/ pictures, although for safety reasons we ask these do not have glass components.
+Your loved-one may have personal items in their room e.g. TVs and radios, however, these will need to be PAT tested, which we can do.
+We encourage you to bring in items like photographs and pictures, although for safety reasons we ask these do not have glass components.
 We advise that any expensive or irreplaceable items be left at home or swapped for less valuable alternatives or copies.

-If your loved-one does not have capacity with regards to keeping personal possessions safe, you will be asked to complete a property disclaimer form.
+If your loved-one does not have capacity to keep their personal possessions safe, you will be asked to complete a property disclaimer form.

 Laundry